the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 		fun();

 		svar = 5;
-		nsvar = 10; // error, similar reason with calling directly bar() function with its name, because static gunctions don't have "this" pointer mx.nsvar = 10;
+		var = 10; // error, similar reason with calling directly bar() function with its name, because static functions don't have "this" pointer mx.var = 10;
 	}

 	void bar() {}